The 2021 edition is out NOW! Don’t miss it and aim to become a GURU!

 This is the second article on GuruShots, the photography game.
 In the first article “How to Become a Guru at the GuruShots Game” I described how to create your photographer profile, how to enter challenges and play.
 This time, I want to give you the best tips and tricks on playing the game.
-These are a summary of things I learned over the year playing the game.
+This is a summary of things I learned over the year playing the game.
 If you want to play GuruShots and be successful, read on and you’ll thank me later.

 - Be picky when selecting photos for a challenge.
 Respect the theme.

 - For challenges with four photos, as soon as you decide to enter the challenge, select four photos, no less.
 If a photo doesn’t perform well, you’ll be able to swap for another one.
-More photos gives you more votes so the higher you will finish the challenge.
+More photos give you more votes so the higher you will finish the challenge.

-- For speed challenges enter in the last 4 hours.
-Same for long lasting challenges, most of the activity happens at the end.
+- For speed, challenges enter in the last 4 hours.
+Same for long-lasting challenges, most of the activity happens at the end.

-- Before swapping one of your picture, wait for voting to stabilize.
+- Before swapping one of your pictures, wait for voting to stabilize.
 At some point, your photos won’t get more votes for many hours… if your exposure level is at the maximum, then this means your photos won’t really get new votes.
 It is safe to swap one of them, the one with the worst score.

 - If you have “Fills” available, use them when you enter a challenge and see quickly how your photos are performing.
 You’ll save time.
 But remember, “Fills” are not free.
-When you don’t have one, you’ll need to buy them.
+When you don’t have one, you’ll need to buy one.

-- If you want to use one of your “Boost”, wait when the photos don’t get anymore votes for a while.
+- If you want to use one of your “Boost”, wait when the photos don’t get any more votes for a while.
 And use your “Boost” near the end of a challenge and apply it on the best performing photo.
 Remember, “Boosts” aren’t free and use them while your exposure level is at the maximum.

 - If you decide to enter early in a challenge is because you may just love to browse (and vote) for great pictures!
 That is ok!

 Disclaimer, I’m not paid by Gurushots for this article.